About the American Academy of Family Physicians

 - Eighty-seven percent of active AAFP members are engaged in direct patient care at least 50% of the time.

-- Eighty-five percent of active AAFP members practice primarily in an office setting.
+- Eighty-four percent of active AAFP members practice primarily in an office setting.
 The remaining active members practice in hospital settings, urgent care facilities, institutional residential facilities, and other practice settings.

 The AAFP exists to support family physicians so you can spend more time doing what you do best: providing quality, cost-effective patient care.